 Enjoy a guided sightseeing tour and visit the most important sites and landmarks of Panama.
 Tour both the historical and modern areas of Panama City and visit the world-famous Panama Canal, whose impressive system of locks continues to fascinate visitors.
 Choose between a half-day or full-day tour.

-Panama - Panama City (Chapter)
+Panama - Panama Province (Chapter)